top of page

 My Journey

 Originating from the remote district of Humla in northwestern Nepal, a country situated in the Global South, I developed an innate affinity with nature from an early age.
 Renowned for its rich natural and cultural heritage, this region had a profound impact on my life.
 I completed primary schooling (up to sixth grade) in the village.
 The learning platforms were limited, but the struggles were countless.
 I am unable to write down everything here.
-However, the memories that I spent in the village are still one of the best moments of my life.
+However, the memories I made in the village are still among the best moments of my life.

-Currently, I am pursuing my Ph.D. in Integrative Biology at the University of New Orleans, Louisiana, USA, under the mentorship of Dr. Nicola M. Anthony.
-My doctoral research focuses on urban wildlife ecology and human–wildlife coexistence.
-I also serve as a Graduate Teaching Assistant, contributing to undergraduate teaching and mentoring.
+Today, I am pursuing a Ph.D. in Integrative Biology at the University of New Orleans, New Orleans, Louisiana, USA, under the mentorship of Dr. Nicola M. Anthony.
+My doctoral research focuses on urban wildlife ecology and human–wildlife coexistence, exploring how people and wildlife share increasingly urbanized landscapes.
+Alongside my research, I serve as a Graduate Research and Teaching Assistant, contributing to undergraduate education and mentoring students in biological sciences.

-Beyond academia, I am deeply passionate about wildlife photography, documentary filmmaking, and storytelling as tools for conservation awareness.
-My work and photography have received recognition, including the 2022 International Mountain Day Photo Contest (FAO/Mountain Partnership), and media coverage in platforms such as Mongabay and the Rusty-spotted Cat Working Group’s Partner Spotlight.
+Beyond academia, I remain passionate about photography, documentary filmmaking, and storytelling as tools for conservation awareness.
+These passions have allowed me to share conservation stories with broader audiences and have brought recognition through awards such as the 2022 International Mountain Day Photo Contest organized by FAO and Mountain Partnership.
+My work has also been featured by conservation platforms, including Mongabay and the Rusty-spotted Cat Working Group.

 DSC_0109.jpg